andrasq/node-quickq/Readme.md

 Stop processing jobs by setting concurrency to -1.
 Currently running jobs will still finish though.

-### q.resume( )
+### q.resume( [concurrency] )

-Resume processing jobs by restoring the last positive concurrency used.
+Resume processing jobs by either setting concurrency to the given concurrency, or restoring the last positive concurrency used.
 If concurrency was never positive, sets concurrency to 10.

 ### q.fflush( cb )